openstack/project-team-guide/doc/source/stable-branches.rst

 * Incompatible config file changes

-Proposed backports breaking any of the above guidelines can be discussed as exception requests on the openstack-dev list (prefix with [stable]) where the stable maintenance core team will have the final say.
+Proposed backports breaking any of the above guidelines can be discussed as exception requests on the openstack-discuss list (prefix with [stable]) where the stable maintenance core team will have the final say.

 Each backported commit proposed to Gerrit should be reviewed and +2ed by